fastforwardlabs/steganos/blog.md

-change​ the​ text​ document​ at​ all.​ In​ fact,​ there's​ a​ zero-width​ space​ in​ front​ of​ every​ space​ in​ this​ paragraph.​ Bet​ you​ couldn't​ tell.​
+change​ the​ text​ document​ at​ all.​ In​ fact,​ there's​ a​ zero-width​ space​ in​ front​ of​ every​ space​ in​ this​ paragraph.​ Bet​ you​ couldn't​ tell.

 This means we can already treat every normal single space as a branch point, where we can choose whether or not to place a zero width space in front of it.